omerlauer/csd_for_air/README.md

 This is the codebase for running and reproducing simulation results appearing in "Empirical Results" section of "Coded Secure Delivery for Anonymous Information Retrieval" by Omer Lauer and Yuval Cassuto.

 The code is written primarily in MATLAB, and was executed using MATLAB R2021b or later versions.
-It also requires the add-ons:
+It also requires:
-1. Statistics and Machine Learning Toolbox - mainly for sampling random data (with randsample(...)).
+1. Statistics and Machine Learning Toolbox add-on - mainly for sampling random data (with randsample(...)).
-2. Parallel Computing Toolbox - for speeding up for loops by using parfor loops.
+2. Parallel Computing Toolbox add-on - for speeding up for loops by using parfor loops.

-Algorithms implementation (specifically the greedy coded algorithm implementation) makes use of [MatlabBGL](https://github.com/dgleich/matlab-bgl) by David F. Gleich, for efficient matching finding algorithm in graphs.
-Go check it out!
+3. [MatlabBGL](https://github.com/dgleich/matlab-bgl) by David F. Gleich, for efficient matching finding algorithm in graphs.

-To properly run code found in the codebase, all 5 directories (content_sharing, empirical_results, greedy_solution, key_distribution and server_broadcast), as well as their subdirectories, need to be added to MATLAB's path.
+To properly run code found in the codebase, all 5 directories with all subdirectories (content_sharing, empirical_results, greedy_solution, key_distribution and server_broadcast), as well as matlab_bgl from [MatlabBGL](https://github.com/dgleich/matlab-bgl), need to be added to MATLAB's path.

 The following sections provide details and notes about some of the different directories in the codebase.